mina-deploy/mina/README.md

 server.

 Compare this to the likes of Vlad or Capistrano, where each command is ran separately on their own SSH sessions.
-Van Helsing only creates *one* SSH. session per deploy, minimizing the SSH connection overhead.
+Van Helsing only creates *one* SSH session per deploy, minimizing the SSH connection overhead.

     # Install the gem yourself